softlayer/ember-cli-jsdoc/README.md

 # Usage

-Run `ember ember-cli-jsdoc` anytime you wish to generate the documenation.
+Run `ember ember-cli-jsdoc` anytime you wish to generate the documentation.
 You can then access this generated documentation at *http://localhost:4200/docs*.